 Traveling in the city presents a completely different set of challenges.
 But, between private companies, like Uber, and public transportation, you should be able to come up with plenty of usable options.

-Shared Car Services: Can I Bring My Dog on Uber or Lyft?
+Can I Bring My Dog in an Uber or Lyft?

 A while back, our Weimaraner Bodhi had surgery on his foot.
 Like all owners of large dogs in New York City, we were suddenly confronted with the problem of how to get him back and forth easily from the vet’s office.
 We quickly learned that Uber was probably the best option for us at the time.